 The illustrations above are based on archaeological findings from the period when Himiko is believed to have lived.
 Our costume mostly draws from the detail sketch of Himiko in white.
 The pieces we suggest, from left to right:

 2. Vintage striped obi.
-This is about 10 feet long.
-You’re going to tie it the ancient way, just like in the Himiko illustration: wrap it once or twice around your body, knot it in the front, and let the ends hang to the ground.
+Tie this in the ancient way, just like in the Himiko illustration: wrap it once or twice around your body, knot it in the front, and let the ends hang to the ground.

 3. Leaf hair wreath.
 Yes, we know what kind of leaves those look like.
 Himiko was a shaman, see?
 And hemp was very much part of ancient religious rituals in Japan.